Mississippi News

 “We do have transmission, there is no doubt,” Liz Sharlot, communications director at Mississippi Department of Health, said.
 “COVID is still here and our best advice is to get vaccinated if you have not, get your booster and second booster if you are eligible.
 Our concern remains with elderly folks that don’t get the second booster.
 It does make a difference.”

 Jasper and Wilkinson counties are experiencing “medium level transmission.”
-At that level, the CDC recommends that people at high risk for severe illness to their provider about whether they need to wear a mask and take other precautions.
+At that level, the CDC recommends that people at high risk for severe illness talk to their health care provider about whether they need to wear a mask and take other precautions.

 The overall rate of COVID-19 transmission in Mississippi cratered following the explosive omicron wave seen in January, but has been rising again over the past month.
 Mississippi’s 7-day average for new cases was 104 on April 12, but had risen to 337 as of May 12.